pranavrc/tenor/README.md

 Tap - Tap - Tap - Tap
 ```

 If 'Hello Hel' was `1-1-0-1` (note-note-rest-note), then 'Smoooo..' is `1-1-1-1` because there are no rests.
-We can observe the `1-1-1-1` decomposition for the first beat in other songs like *Eleanor Rigby* by The Beatles.
+We can observe the `1-1-1-1` decomposition for the first beat in other songs like *Eleanor Rigby* by The Beatles (just the dragged out 'I' syllable).

 ##### Popular songs in non-4/4 signature